Mini Vegan Pot Pie Recipe

 • Bring these veggieful vegan pot pies to your next book club meeting and you might even forget your book!
 Pair these with one of our vegan desserts, such as the no-bake crispy caramel squares, and your friends will follow you anywhere.

-• Swap your usual Thanksgiving Tofurky with these plump little pies and serve alongside tangy & tart v cranberry sauce, a substantial serving of stuffed sweet potatoes, and roasted root vegetables.
+• Swap your usual Thanksgiving Tofurky with these plump little pies and serve alongside tangy & tart cranberry sauce, a substantial serving of stuffed sweet potatoes, and roasted root vegetables.

 If you try this Mini Vegan Vegetable Pot Pie, let us know what you think by leaving a comment and rating below!
 Be sure to follow along on PinterestInstagram and Facebook for even more vegan recipe inspiration.